Back to Blog

 Ask someone you trust to sit with you while you go through paperwork.
 Not to do it for you, but to be there so you're not alone with a stack of envelopes and a dead person's signature on everything.

 Call your bank, your insurance company, and your spouse's employer within the first two weeks.
-You don't have to handle everything at once, but making initial contact opens the process and prevents things from falling through the cracks.
-The Social Security Administration has a survivor benefits page that explains what you may be entitled to and how to apply.
+You don't have to handle everything at once, but making initial contact opens the process.
+The Social Security Administration has a survivor benefits page explaining what you may be entitled to.

 Married friends don't always know what to do with you after your spouse dies.
 The dinner invitations slow down.
 Couples' activities stop making sense.
-You become the odd number at the table, and even the people who love you start to treat you a little differently, as if widowhood is a condition you might be carrying.
+You become the odd number at the table.

 Some of this is projection.
 They look at you and see their own fear.
-If it happened to you, it could happen to them.
 That's uncomfortable enough that some people pull back without meaning to.

 Colin Murray Parkes, a psychiatrist who studied bereavement for over forty years at the Tavistock Institute in London, wrote that losing a spouse "involves the loss of a whole way of life, not just a single person."
-The routines, the roles, the social identity of being part of a pair, all of it goes.
-Rebuilding is not about replacing them.
-It's about building a life that works without them, which is a different project entirely.
+Rebuilding doesn't mean replacing them.
+It means figuring out a life that works without them.

 Loneliness after losing a spouse is worth taking seriously.
 The AARP reports that social isolation among widowed people is one of the strongest predictors of long-term health decline.
 Staying connected matters, even when connecting feels exhausting.
 That doesn't mean forcing yourself into situations you hate.
 It means accepting the phone call, saying yes to the lunch, letting someone sit with you even when you'd rather be alone.